 Threshold: A limit of change in an ecosystem component/attribute which, if exceeded, requires a change in management for protecting the ecosystem component/attribute.
 A threshold is defined here as a point between alternate regimes in ecological or social-ecological systems.
 When a threshold along a controlling variable in a system is passed, the nature and extent of feedbacks change, such that there is a change in the direction in which the system moves.
 A shift occurs when internal processes of the system (e.g., rates of birth, mortality, growth, consumption, decomposition, leaching, etc.) have changed such that the variables that define the state of the system begin to change in a different direction, towards a different attractor.
 In some cases, crossing the threshold brings about a sudden, large and dramatic change in the responding variables, whilst in other cases the response in the state variables is continuous and more gradual.

-Traditional Ecological Knowledge (TEK): A cumulative body of knowledge, practice, and belief, evolving by adaptive processes and handed down through generations by cultural transmission, about the relationship of living beings (including humans) with one another and with their environment.
-Traditional ecological knowledge is a way of knowing; it is dynamic, building on experience and adapting to changes.
-The word traditional refers to the continuity of culture, transmitted in the form of beliefs, principles, social attitudes and patterns of practice and behaviour shaped by historical experience.
+Traditional Knowledge (TK) Traditional knowledge (TK) refers to a body of evolving practical knowledge based on observations and personal experience of local residents over an extensive, multi-generational time period.
+TK typically finds expression in a specific environmental context, as technical mastery or expertise that promotes survival and well-being in that location and is shared primarily through kinship or household networks (Clement, et al., 2013).

 Valued ecosystem component (VEC): Any part of the environment that is considered important by proponents, members of the public, scientists and/or governments.
 Importance may be determined on the basis of cultural values or scientific concerns.

 Annex 3 – IUCN MPA Definitions and Categories